A Soldier's Play: Film adaptation

 Caesar, Washington and Larry Riley reprised their roles in the film version, A Soldier's Story, directed by Norman Jewison.

 Television adaptation

-In September 2021, it was reported that Sony Pictures Television will be adapting the play into a limited television series titled A Soldier's Story.
-Grier will reprise his role as Waters and also serve as executive producer on the series.
+In September 2021, it was reported that Sony Pictures Television planned to adapt the play into a limited television series titled A Soldier's Story.
+Grier was to reprise his role as Waters and also serve as executive producer on the series.